Antimicrobial Photodynamic Inactivation (aPDI)

 Protective Dyes In Action

-The aPDI method relies on light-activated protective dyes (PDs) to induce an antimicrobial effect.
+The aPDI method relies on protective dyes (PDs) to induce an antimicrobial effect.
 Protective dyes transfer energy from light to surrounding oxygen, thereby generating singlet oxygen.
 Singletto’s Oxafence Active Protection technology deploys multiple protective dyes, including Methylene Blue (MB) and Riboflavin (Vitamin B2), against dangerous pathogens.
 These dyes can be sprayed on or embedded in common fabrics and materials to provide antimicrobial benefits.
 Methylene Blue has been used as a textile dye since the 1870s and is considered an essential medicine by the World Health Organization.
 MB has been commonly used for over one hundred years in treatment of disease, whether to mark skin or organs for surgeries, treat skin wounds, or as an injected or swallowed medication to treat poisonings or diseases such as malaria and methemoglobinemia.
 Riboflavin (Vitamin B2) is produced naturally and commonly consumed in food.
-When applied to materials, these light-activated protective dyes enable the ongoing generation of singlet oxygen.
+When applied to materials, these protective dyes enable the ongoing generation of singlet oxygen.

 The Power of Singlet Oxygen